MicrosoftDocs/bot-docs/articles/portal-configure-channels.md

 After you've configured the channel, users on that channel can start using your bot.

 ## Publish a bot
 The publishing process is different for each channel.
+If the channel requires a review, ensure that the bot meets the [review guidelines](~/portal-bot-review-guidelines.md) before submitting it for publishing.

 [!include[publishing](~/includes/snippet-publish-to-channel.md)]